AndrewJBateman/angular-news-app/README.md

 * Displays a left hand side navigation bar that allows the user to select a news channel.
 A single column displays news articles from this news channel.
 * The News API service from [newsapi](https://newsapi.org) is used to generate the articles.
 It now only works on localhost.
 It will not work when deployed due to CORS errors (error 406) which means they want you to pay a subscription to fully access the API.
 * Code from [article by Rashid Sakara](https://www.smashingmagazine.com/2018/10/news-application-with-angular-and-material-design/) - see [:clap: Inspiration](#clap-inspiration) below
-* Updated to latest Angular version and all dependencies updated
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-news-app?style=plastic)